gcaballeror2019/Model-design-meshing-and-and-simulations/README.md

 # Model-design--meshing-and-and-simulations

-This repository contains three 3-dimensional models of aortas created with real clinical data
+This repository contains three 3-dimensional models of aortas created with real clinical data.
+The models are originally extracted from the Vascular Model Repository ([https](https://www.vascularmodel.com/index.html)) and have been edited personally for final degree project regarding boundary layer analysis for turbulence and clot formation.
+All the models contain their specification files and are correctly cited in the main document